 WordCamp Calgary is my favourite event of the year.
 It’s not a flashy conference.
 It’s doesn’t have a big budget.
-It’s not held in a huge convention centre that holds thousands of people.
+It’s not held in a huge convention centre with holds thousands of people.

 WordCamp is the most practical, cost effective web development and design conference you can go to in Calgary.
 The majority of websites run on WordPress these days so learning how to be efficient and capable with the platform helps clients and employees.